oracle/oci-toolkit-intellij/README.md

 ## Download and Installation

-The toolkit `oci-intellij-plugin-1.0.0.zip` can be downloaded from the [releases section on GitHub](https://github.com/oracle/oci-toolkit-intellij/releases).
+The latest version of toolkit can be downloaded from the [releases section on GitHub](https://github.com/oracle/oci-toolkit-intellij/releases).

 For basic set up and configuration, see [Getting Started](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/intellijgettingstarted.htm).